 Solid Rock featuring Shane Howard

-Darlow is a passionate Indigenous activist and World Vision spokesperson, regularly speaking in schools, businesses and churches across Australia about his indigenous culture, Australian history, racial tolerance, harmony and important social matters.
+Darlow is a passionate Indigenous educator and activist, regularly speaking in 100+ schools globally each year all over Australia, the UK and Asia.
+Darlow also uses his music and speaking skills to entertain and educate corporate audiences Australia wide about his First Nations culture, Australian history, racial tolerance, harmony and important social matters.
 His key word "FLUTE" (Forgiveness, Love, Understanding, Tolerance and Empathy) has become so popular that schools and businesses have included it in their curriculums and charters.

 WHAT OTHERS ARE SAYING: